-Board Organizational Meeting - December 3, 2018
+Board Organizational Meeting - December 2, 2019

 Appointment/Election Form

 Position Member, Parent Involvement Committee

 No. To Be Appointed 2 trustees (1 member and 1 alternate)

-Appointm ent Authority Ontario Regulation 330/10, Parent Involvement Committee By-
+Appointme ent Authority Ontario Regulation 330/10, Parent Involvement Committee By-

-- laws and Standing Rules, 7 October 2018
+laws and Standing Rules, 17 October 2018

-Term of A ppointment December 3, 2018 - November 30, 2019
+pointment December 2, 2019 - November 30, 2020

-Ex-officio position(s) N/A
+position(s) N/A

-Eligibility Requirements Any member of the Board.
+Eligibility I Requirements Any member of the Board.

 Mandate The mandate of the Parent Involvement Committee is to support,

 encourage and enhance parent engagement at the District level

 in order to improve student achievement and well-being.

 Other Rele Committee meets approximately six times per year usually in the

-Information n evenings at the administration building.
+Informatio n evenings at the administration building.

 Trustee members of PIC shall be paid \$50.00 for attendance at

 PIC meetings (Ontario Regulation 357/06)

-Note: First meeting is scheduled for 09 January 2019.
+Note: The next meeting is scheduled for 15 January 2020.

 Nominees (nominations/volunteers)

 Number Name

 1.

 2.

 3.

 4.

 5.

-Candidate s Appointed 1.
+Candidates Appointed 1.

 2.

 3.